-I love opening the jars of paint, to be reminded of how their hues have deeply affected my life.
+I love opening the jars of paint.
+Their rich, lustrous hues remind me of how they’ve impacted my life.
 The vivid blues speak of my first bicycle, and the shimmering waters of the ocean at dawn.
+The golden yellows ignite memories of the sun rising over the great expanse of the Atlantic Ocean.
 Painful or pleasing, color is deeply interwoven into every synapse of my being.

-I love the way the first strokes of paint glide across the canvas, and I love the way I can feel the texture of that canvas through the vibrations in my brush.
+I love the way the first stroke of paint glides across the canvas, and I love the way I can feel the texture of that canvas through the vibrations in my brush.

 I love stepping back to become an observer, and waiting until the painting reveals what it needs before I proceed.

 I love when light and shadow and form begin to emerge from the canvas, and take on a life of their own.